makersmakingchange/GAME-Checkpoints/_pages/Materials.md

 layout: splash

 excerpt: |
+  Introduction Text Here

+  - asdfasdf

-  This is where you can download the Excel document see the MMC and Commerical gear we recomment for a complete GAME Checkpoint.
+  This is where you can download the Excel document see the materials.
+Find more information below.

-  You do not need all of this gear to create an accessible gaming space, we can help advise on what gear is best for your center, visit the Contact page.

 header: